Create a UWP app that identifies faces in a photo and determine the emotions in those photos using Microsoft’s Cognitive Services API.

 Since the IoT extension SDK is not added to projects by default, we’ll need to add a reference so that namespaces like Windows.Devices.Gpio will be available in the project.
 To do so, right-click on the References entry under the project, select “Add Reference” then navigate the resulting dialog to Universal Windows->Extensions->Windows IoT Extensions for the UWP.
 Check the box and click OK.

 In Solution Explorer, right click your project and then click “Manage NuGet Packages”.

 In the NuGet Package Manager window, select nuget.org as your Package Source and search for Newtonsoft.Json, Microsoft.ProjectOxford.Common, and Microsoft.ProjectOxford.Emotion,.
 Install all three packages.
 When using a Cognitive Services API, you need to add the corresponding NuGet package.

 Open MainPage.xaml and replace the existing code with the following code to create the window UI:

 To view the entire UI, change the dropdown in the top left corner from ‘5" Phone’ to ‘12" Tablet’.

 In the UI mock up, double click on the “Detect Emotions” button.
 You will see a “Click=”button_Clicked” added into the button in your XAML code.
 You will also be redirected to the .xaml.cs file with a new function called “button_Clicked()” created for you.
 This function will handle the Cognitive Services calls after a user presses the button.

-Visit the sign in page and use your Microsoft account to sign in.
+Visit the Azure Cognitive Services Page and click on “Get API Key” next to the Emotion API label; use your Microsoft account to sign in.